 The sheer size, interconnectedness and complexity of ERP is both a blessing and a curse (see Figure 2).

 When ERP software is running well and closely aligned with an organization's ways of doing business, it makes important business processes function more smoothly and opens up new possibilities, such as redeploying workers or implementing an omnichannel e-commerce strategy.
 But when deployment is delayed or the system goes down unexpectedly, ERP can bring business to a standstill and force users to scramble, looking for manual alternatives.
 And an older ERP system with unintuitive screens and poorly designed workflows can put a drag on a business that threatens its very existence.
+That's why it's important to have a formal ERP maintenance plan and perform periodic checkups of important variables that affect reliability, such as disk capacity and software updates.

 Nevertheless, the advantages of ERP usually outweigh the disadvantages.
 Among the highlights are the following: